Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 5.

-Figure 5.
-Subgroup-specific odds for PHQ-9–based depression comparing lowest vs. highest UPF intake quartiles.
+↓ Figure 6.
+Subgroup-specific Odds for PHQ-9–based depression comparing lowest vs. highest water intake quartiles.
 HS: high school level education; PHQ-9: Patient Health Questionnaire-9.

 Figure 6.